- COVID-19 Member Support Program

 Defence Health introduced the COVID-19 Member Support Program in March 2020 to help members during the coronavirus pandemic.

-- Cover for COVID-19 related treatment in private hospital for all eligible members with hospital cover, regardless of their level of cover.
+- Cover for COVID-19 treatment in private hospital for all members with hospital cover, regardless of their level of cover.
 An excess will still apply on hospital admission depending on cover.

-- Waiving the excess for members who had paid their hospital excess in 2019–20, had further hospital treatment postponed between 1 March and 30 June 2020 and had that postponed treatment occurs in 2021–22, you will not be asked to pay the excess again.
+- Waiving the excess for members who paid their hospital excess in 2020–21, and had further hospital treatment postponed between 27 May and 30 June 2021 due to COVID restrictions.
+When that postponed treatment occurs in 2021–22, you will not be asked to pay the excess again.
 Affected members should call us to ensure the hospital excess is not applied (1800 335 425).
 Please note, the excess will still apply to any other admissions that were not delayed as a result of COVID-19.